 - For Lead Generation data storage we offer 2 great options – storing on our servers or sending data to a tool of your choice

 - Creating a data processing agreement.
 No need to make one yourself – you’ll be able to download, add your company info – then submit to us for signature.
 We will sign verifying that we are compliant with the GDPR.
-(Don’t worry – we will notify all customers once our lawyers are done writing this up.)

 Data collection via our GDPR compliant quiz maker: